University of Western Australia: Notable people

 Many notable UWA graduates have excelled in various professions, in particular in politics and government.
 Premiers of Western Australia have included graduates Alan Carpenter, Colin Barnett, Geoff Gallop, Richard Court and Carmen Lawrence.
 Former federal ministers include Kim Edward Beazley, his son, former deputy prime minister Kim Beazley, and Australia's 23rd prime minister, Bob Hawke.
+Troy Pickard, local government politician.
 The former Chief Justice of the Australian High Court, Robert French is also a graduate of the UWA Law School.

-Scientific and medical graduates include Nobel prize laureate Barry Marshall, the Australian of the Year for 2003 Fiona Stanley and the Australian of the Year for 2005 Fiona Wood.
+Scientific and medical graduates include Nobel Prize laureate Barry Marshall, the Australian of the Year for 2003 Fiona Stanley and the Australian of the Year for 2005 Fiona Wood.
 The former CEO of Ansett Airlines and British Airways, Sir Rod Eddington, is a graduate of the UWA School of Engineering.
+Professor Ross Day was appointed Foundation Chair of the Department of Psychology at Monash University in 1965 and contributed to the standing of the discipline amongst the sciences.
 Graduates with outstanding sporting achievements include former Kookaburras (hockey) captain and Hockeyroos coach Ric Charlesworth.
-British-born Australian comedian Tim Minchin also attended The University of Western Australia.

-Mining magnate Andrew Forrest and Richard Goyder are graduates of UWA.
+British-born Australian comedian Tim Minchin also attended UWA.
+Parwinder Kaur, inducted into the WA Women's Hall of fame and WA Parliamentarian, is a graduate of UWA.
+Mining magnate Andrew Forrest and businessman and sport administrator Richard Goyder are graduates of UWA.

 Current staff of note include clinical psychologist David Indermaur (also a graduate of the university), 2009 Western Australian Scientist of the year Cheryl Praeger, former Western Australian Premier Colin Barnett and former Labor federal minister Stephen Smith.